jamesmove/star-glide/readme.md

 }
 ```
 and vite.config.ts contains the same alias mapping.
 Restart the editor TS server after changes.
--   CSS import error — import CSS for side-effects: import '.../styles.css'; (do not import styles from '...css' unless using CSS modules).

     Note: For any unexpected behavior check out you browser console, in most cases main error will be log there.

 ---